Content from Read case data

 # ℹ 14,990 more rows

-This function converts the values in the target columns, or will automatically figure out the date columns within the dataset (if target_columns = NULL) and convert them into the Ymd format.
+This function converts the values in the target columns into the YYYY-mm-dd format.

 How is this possible?

-We invite you to find the key package that works internally by reading the Details section of the Standardize date variables reference manual!
+We invite you to find the key package that makes this standardisation possible inside cleanepi by reading the “Details” section of the Standardize date variables reference manual!

 Converting to numeric values

-In the raw dataset, some column can come with mixture of character and numerical values, and you want to convert the character values explicitly into numeric.
+In the raw dataset, some columns can come with mixture of character and numerical values, and you will often want to convert character values for numbers explicitly into numeric values (e.g. "seven" to 7).
 For example, in our simulated data set, in the age column some entries are written in words.
 In cleanepi the function convert_to_numeric() does such conversion as illustrated in the below code chunk.

 R